Sign In / Sign Out

 Q: How can I get involved in anthropology research in the School of Human Evolution and Social Change?

 A: There are many different research projects in which undergraduate students may participate.
-Please take a look at our research involvement page to learn more.
+Please take a look at our research apprenticeship page to learn more.
 Also, it is a good rule of thumb for students to ask professors directly if they know of any research opportunities in which they can be involved.

 Q: What is sociocultural anthropology?